 With 179 million active buyers, it’s no wonder many sellers turn to eBay as their marketplace of choice: eBay boasts 1.2 billion live listings.
 But where do all those products come from?
 And how do they get to the end customer?

-One popular eBay product fulfillment technique is called dropshipping.
-Low barriers to entry and minimal overhead make dropshipping an attractive option to new ecommerce sellers, but there are more cons than pros to this production and retail fulfillment method.
+One popular eBay product fulfilment technique is called dropshipping.
+Low barriers to entry and minimal overhead make dropshipping an attractive option to new ecommerce sellers, but there are more cons than pros to this production and retail fulfilment method.

-Read on to learn why dropshipping on eBay is a bad idea, as well as better ways to fulfill orders.
+Read on to learn why dropshipping on eBay is a bad idea, as well as better ways to fulfil orders.